Hair cloning and hair multiplication are proposed techniques which are currently being researched for the treatment of baldness and hair loss.

 The concept of cloning hair is to extract healthy hair follicle cells from a patient and cultivate multiple clones of them in vitro, before replacing them back into the patient’s scalp, where they will grow normally.

-SIDE NOTE: Calculate how easy it will be for you to re-grow your hair naturally using the quiz at the bottom of this page.
-And if you have a question or comment, then please write it at the bottom of this article.
+If you have a question or comment, then please write it at the bottom of this article.
 I try to respond to questions within a few days.

 What is Hair Cloning (Hair Multiplication)

 Hair multiplication is proposed to work along similar lines to actual cloning, but instead of cloning hair follicle cells, the follicles are plucked or transected, and then implanted in the scalp, where they regenerate.

 When whole hairs are plucked and reinserted into the scalp, it is hoped that the germinative cells at the base of the hair will generate a new follicle, which will then produce hair on its own.

 This method has run into difficulties in its development, however, as it has been found that only a small number of germinative cells can be extracted with each shaft of hair.

 Few such cells will survive after being reimplanted in the scalp, making it very difficult for them to generate a new follicle.

 The main challenge to be overcome in cloning itself, is that hair follicles cannot grow on their own, yet they are too complex to be grown in test tubes.

 Researchers have found promising ways around this problem, but there are still many hurdles yet to be overcome.

 The good news for sufferers of hair loss is that the research is ongoing and global, and therefore we can expect that such treatment will become a reality.